jkvrtilek/call-convergence-2025/README.md

     - Classifies calls to bat using a single DFA without cross validation to get vocal distances between bats
           - For pre-introduction calls and unfamiliar bat calls
           - For post-introduction calls and now-familiar bat calls
+    - Mantel test to compare similarity matrix with familiarity matrix
+    - Finds number of introduced and familiar dyads with increased similarity
     - Runs a permuted DFA to determine classification accuracy
           - For pre-introduction calls and unfamiliar bat calls
           - For post-introduction calls and now-familiar bat calls